rethinkdb/horizon/rfcs/plugins.md

 importing `@horizon/server` as a module will be your best bet.

  - hook into websocket request types it didn't define
- - respond to requests to http endpoints it didn't define
+ - respond to requests to http routes it didn't define
  - modify state of other plugins
  - override validation results
  - see configuration options for other plugins